 speaker

 James Walter

-You know, I think we're doing we're doing acquisitions today that are $50,000 on the small end and we're doing those by the by the dozen or by the hundreds.
-And I think we've done a lot of that kind of Berea Draw sized high hundred million dollar acquisitions.
-Last year we did the kind of $800 million dollar Berea Draw deal.
-We did a kind of 200 something million dollar deal in Eddy County and then a couple deals a little smaller than that.
-So I think that's that's probably the right range of kind of potential outcomes.
+You know, I think we're doing acquisitions today that are $50,000 on the small end, and we're doing those by the dozen or by the hundreds.
+And I think we've done a lot of the kind of Berea Draw-sized high $100 million acquisitions.
+Last year, we did the kind of $800 million Berea Draw deal.
+We did a kind of 200 something million dollar deal in Eddy County and then a couple of deals a little smaller than that.
+So I think that's probably the right range of kind of potential outcomes.
 I think it's kind of big.
-It's a billion dollars on the kind of cash transaction side and as small as ten thousand.
+It's a billion dollars on the kind of cash transaction side and as small as 10,000.

 speaker

 Understood.
 Appreciate the clarity.
-And then just talking a bit about the ground game compared to two and a half years ago with the CDEV Colgate merger.
-How have you seen that evolve?
-You've seen similar bid ask spread, similar kind of negotiation times, you know, any evolution that met marketer activity?
+And then just talking a bit about the ground game, compared to two and a half years ago, the CDEV Colgate merger, how have you seen that evolve? seen similar bid-ask spreads, similar kind of negotiation times?
+Do you have any evolution in that market or activity?

+speaker